River Otter, Devon: Beaver population

-The Otter is the only river in England known to contain a wild breeding population of beavers, a species that died out in Britain in around 1550.
+The Otter is the only river in England known to contain a wild breeding population of Eurasian beavers, a species that died out in Britain in around 1550.
 The origin of the population is not known; it was first noticed in 2013, apparently successfully bearing three kits the next year.

 Following concern from local landowners and anglers, as well as farmers worrying that the beavers could carry disease, the government announced that it would capture the beavers and place them in a zoo or wildlife park.
 A sport fishing industry lobbyist group, the Angling Trust, said "it would be irresponsible even to consider re-introducing this species into the wild without first restoring our rivers to good health."

 This decision to immediately remove the beavers was protested by local residents and campaign groups, with environmental journalist George Monbiot describing the government and Angling Trust as "control freaks": "I'm an angler, and the Angling Trust does not represent me on this issue...most anglers, in my experience, have a powerful connection with nature.
 The chance of seeing remarkable wild animals while waiting quietly on the riverbank is a major part of why we do it."
 The introduction of beavers to rivers has been encouraged by environmentalists, who have argued that beaver dams provide a habitat for birds and fish, reduce the strength of flooding by trapping water high up in a catchment area, away from homes further downstream, and could be a future tourist attraction.

-On the 28 January 2015, Natural England declared that the beavers would be allowed to remain on condition that they were free of disease and of the Eurasian species (as opposed to North American beavers, which would be invasive).
-These conditions were passed, and the beavers were returned to the river as part of a five-year trial scheme.

-In February 2020, the trial was extended by six months to August, when the government announced that the beavers, which by then numbered 15 family groups, could remain on the River Otter indefinitely.
+In January 2015, Natural England said that the beavers would be allowed to remain on condition that they were disease-free and of the Eurasian species (not North American beavers, which would be invasive).
+These conditions were met, and the beavers were returned to the river as part of a five-year trial.
+In August 2020, the government announced that the beavers, which by then numbered 15 family groups, could remain on the river indefinitely.
 It was the first legally sanctioned reintroduction of an extinct native animal anywhere in England.